Climate campaigners plan Heathrow drone shutdown - Journal du Cameroun

 “We’re the fire alarm ringing in the middle of the night telling people to wake up, your house is on fire,” Dell said.

-The campaigners’ official aim is to cut harmful gas emissions to a net level of zero by 2025.
+The campaigners’ official aim is to prevent construction of a third Heathrow runway and to cut harmful gas emissions to a net level of zero by 2025.

+Yet their chosen means of protest also points to the hazards drones of any size pose to airports long term.

 – ‘Painful disruption’ –